 Parkinson's disease is the second most common neurodegenerative brain disorder and affects more than half a million people in the U.S., with 50,000-60,000 new cases each year.
 It progresses slowly and typically impacts people between the ages of 55 and 65.
 PD gradually strips away motor abilities, leaving patients with a slow gait, rigid limbs, tremor, shuffling, and a lack of balance.

-Our team consists of a diverse group of runners and walkers who are dedicated to fighting Parkinson's disease.
-Over the past 11 years, P4P has raised over $1,038,000 for Parkinson's care, research, and education at Johns Hopkins.
+Our team consists of a diverse group of runners, walkers, and movers of all ages and abilities who are dedicated to fighting Parkinson's disease.
+Over the past 12 years, P4P has raised over $1,085,000 for Parkinson's care, research, and education at Johns Hopkins.
 In the last year, funds raised by Pacing for Parkinson's supported: